Tagged

 Previously, we explained what an ERC20 token is and how to create and deploy an ERC20 token on Starknet.
 This week, we’ll focus on ERC721 tokens, also known as NFTs.

-By the end of this article, you’ll understand what an ERC721 token is and how to create one using OpenZeppelin’s library.
+By the end of this article, you’ll understand what an ERC721 token is and how to create one from scratch.

 WTF are NFTs?